 It’s €140 a month for each child or if like me, you’re lucky enough to have twins, you get €210 per child.

-We foolishly forked out for an iCandy for child number one, the twins made do with a Tesco trolley and some cushions.
+We foolishly forked out for an iCandy for child number one, the twins made do with a Tesco trolley and some strategically placed cushions.

 Your first port of call is health insurance, especially if you are the person who is literally going to be birthing the child.

-If you’ve got private health insurance, look into what your policy covers.
+If you’ve got private health insurance, look into what your policy covers but drill down for the details on maternity benefits.

 It’s absolutely worth looking around to see which insurer offers the best deal as there could be some decent perks in it for you.